yoongkang/mlnd-capstone-proposal/proposal.md

 **Model and hyperparameter selection**

 Kaggle has given us a training set and a test set.
 I will break the training set into training + validation sets.
 This is to tune hyperparameters.

 If needed, I will split the training set into three (training + validation + test), which will avoid accidentally overfitting to the test set (e.g by submitting and refining the model).

 As we seem to have enough data, I might skip cross validation techniques, but I am not ruling it out right now.

+In machine learning, it is best to select a validation set that is as similar as possible to the test set, so there will also be a step to calibrate my validation set.
+For example, the dataset may be unbalanced, so it may be beneficial to maintain that same balance in the validation and test set.

-The models I will look at will be NB-SVM (as described in the Benchmark Model section) with my own improvements, as well as deep neural networks.
+At this stage, I plan look at two types of models.
+The first one I will look at will be NB-SVM (as described in the Benchmark Model section) with my own improvements.
+As it takes a shorter time to train NB-SVM models, this will be what I might use to see the affect of any feature engineering I do.

+The second type of model I will explore is a deep neural network.
+There is a wide range of things I can try, but these two will be the first things I will try:

+* A neural network with 1-3 hidden fully connected layers
+* A bidirectional LSTM with 1-3 connected layers.

+More work will need to be done to determine how many layers to choose.

 **Model refinement**

 I will make further refinements to the model.
-For example, for deep neural networks I may experiment with dropout, early stopping, LSTM, and various activation functions.
+For example, for deep neural networks I may experiment with dropout, early stopping, and various activation functions for hidden layers (relu, tanh, etc.).

+I might also experiment with the architecture.
+One path that I might go down is to replace LSTM with GRU units, as it has been shown empirically to produce good results.

 **Report**